Max Kepler Preview, Player Props: Twins vs. Rangers

 Max Kepler At The Plate

-- Kepler has picked up a hit in 58 of 102 games this season, with multiple hits 27 times.
+- In 56.7% of his 104 games this season, Kepler has picked up at least one hit.
+He's also had 28 multi-hit games.

-- He has hit a home run in 20.6% of his games this year, and 5.4% of his plate appearances.
+- He has hit a home run in 20.2% of his games this season, and 5.3% of his trips to the dish.

-- Kepler has had an RBI in 36 games this season (35.3%), including 10 multi-RBI outings (9.8%).
-He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.